sgmad/library-management-system/README.md

 - Sort and search through the catalog using different algorithms.
 - Compare the performance between  base and improved algorithms.

 This version does not use a SQL database.
-All data are stored through file handling.
+All data are stored in .csv files in '/sample_data'.

 ---